Air Fryer Recipe

 1. Preheat the air fryer to 180°C.

-3. Add the diced cold butter to the flour mixture and rub in until it resembles fine breadcrumbs.
+3. Add the diced cold butter to the flour mixture, then rub it in until the texture looks like fine breadcrumbs.

-5. Gradually add the milk, mixing with a knife to form a soft dough.
+5. Gradually pour in the milk, mixing with a knife until a soft dough forms.

-6. Turn the dough onto a lightly floured surface and roll to about 2cm thickness.
+6. Turn the dough out onto a lightly floured surface and roll it to about 2cm thick.

-7. Use a round cutter to cut out scones, re-rolling scraps if needed.
+7. Cut out the scones with a round cutter, re-rolling any scraps if needed.

-8. Place scones on a lightly greased air fryer rack and brush tops with beaten egg.
+8. Arrange the scones on a lightly greased air fryer rack and brush the tops with beaten egg.

-9. Air fry the scones for about 10 minutes until well-risen and golden brown.
+9. Air fry the scones for about 10 minutes, until they are well risen and golden brown.

-10. Remove from air fryer and cool on a wire rack for a few minutes before serving.
+10. Remove from the air fryer and leave to cool on a wire rack for a few minutes before serving.

 Why this works in an air fryer